Doctor of Philosophy (Ph.D.) Major in Applied Anthropology

 ANTH 7301M.
 Science, Technologies & Organizations.

-This course explores the intersection of science, technology, and organizations through foundational theories in science and technology studies (STS) and organizational anthropology.
-Students will examine concepts like objectivity, facts, authority, policy, infrastructure, and organizational power.
-The course highlights feminist STS perspectives to investigate how culture and power influence knowledge, technology, and organizations.
-By understanding these relationships, students will learn to apply and advocate for anthropology in multidisciplinary teams and organizations, extending their expertise beyond academic settings.
+This course explores the intersection of science, technology, and organizations through foundational theories, concepts, and methods in science and technology studies (STS) and organizational anthropology.
+It will examine concepts like objectivity, facts, authority, policy, infrastructure, and organizational power.
+The course highlights STS perspectives to investigate how culture and social structures influence knowledge, technology, and organizations.
+By exploring these relationships, the course emphasizes how anthropologists apply and justify anthropological perspectives in multidisciplinary teams and organizations beyond academic settings.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.